robertmuth/Cwerg/Docs/ast.md

 * type [NODE]: type expression

 ### DefVar (let)
-Variable definition
+Variable definition at local scope (DefGlobal is used for global scope)

-    Allocates space on stack and initializes it with `initial_or_undef`.
+    Allocates space on stack (or in a register) and initializes it with `initial_or_undef`.
     `mut` makes the allocated space read/write otherwise it is readonly.
+    `ref` allows the address of the  variable to be taken and prevents register allocation.